 Correct attribution of all traditional and digital marketing investments requires a model framework that reflects the multiple touchpoints and steps on the road to purchase.
-Figure 1 illustrates an example of a three-tier model structure, focusing predominantly on paid and owned (website)
+Figure 1 illustrates an example of a three-tier model structure, focusing predominantly on paid and owned (website) media.

-Admap propagates thought leadership in brand communications and is published monthly in print and on the iPad.
-To subscribe visit www.warc.com/myadmap media.
 This can be extended to capture the role of word-of-mouth or earned media via incorporating additional steps such as Twitter feeds and Facebook posts.
 Model design then focuses on the flow and drivers of the hypothesised journey, together with the nature of consumer response to marketing activities.

 Natural online search is specified as a function of offline marketing investments, online display and other relevant factors.
 Web traffic visits, typically split by source in order to capture all digital media interactions, are driven in terms of online and offline marketing investments together with natural search.
 Finally, sales are written as a function of product price, offline drivers and web traffic.
-In this way, it is clear that each step of the journey is a behavioural outcome to be explained, with search and web traffic 'handed down' as a driver onto the next level.
+In this way, it is clear that each step of the journey is a behavioural outcome to be explained, with search and web traffic 'handed down' as a driver into the next level.